Aziz018/Born2beRoot/README.md

 <h4>Enhanced Security Through Isolation:</h4>
 <ls>Virtual machines provide full isolation, ensuring greater security as communications between the guest OS and host pass through the hypervisor.</ls>
 <h4>Portability for Legacy Applications:</h4>
-VMs are standalone and portable, allowing easy copying and cloning between hosts.
-This feature enables better support for older applications, which may not be compatible with the host OS in containers.
+<ls>VMs are standalone and portable, allowing easy copying and cloning between hosts.
+This feature enables better support for older applications, which may not be compatible with the host OS in containers.</ls>
-What is Debian?
+<h1>What is Debian?</h1>
-Debian is a renowned free and open-source operating system recognized for its stability, reliability, and strong commitment to free software principles.
+<ls>Debian is a renowned free and open-source operating system recognized for its stability, reliability, and strong commitment to free software principles.
 Developed by a large community of volunteers, Debian is characterized by its use of the Advanced Package Tool (APT) for efficient package management, simplifying the installation, upgrading, and removal of software.
 The operating system is known for its stable releases, each named after characters from the "Toy Story" movies, such as Debian 9 "Stretch" and Debian 10 "Buster."
 Debian boasts wide hardware support, accommodating various architectures, making it versatile for diverse computing environments.
-Emphasizing a community-driven approach, Debian's development process involves democratic decision-making.
+Emphasizing a community-driven approach, Debian's development process involves democratic decision-making.</ls>
-Debian finds extensive use as a server operating system, where its stability is a crucial factor.
+<ls>Debian finds extensive use as a server operating system, where its stability is a crucial factor.
 It is a preferred choice for web servers, database servers, and other server applications.
 Additionally, Debian serves as a desktop operating system for users valuing stability and a commitment to free software.
-Ubuntu, one of the most well-known Linux distributions, is derived from Debian, reflecting the influence and significance of Debian in the broader Linux ecosystem.
+Ubuntu, one of the most well-known Linux distributions, is derived from Debian, reflecting the influence and significance of Debian in the broader Linux ecosystem.</ls>
-What is Rocky Linux:
+<h1>What is Rocky Linux:</h1>
-Rocky Linux emerged as a response to the discontinuation of CentOS Linux and is designed to be a community-driven, enterprise-grade Linux distribution.
+<ls>Rocky Linux emerged as a response to the discontinuation of CentOS Linux and is designed to be a community-driven, enterprise-grade Linux distribution.
 Positioned as a downstream, binary-compatible alternative to Red Hat Enterprise Linux (RHEL), Rocky Linux aims to maintain compatibility with RHEL, ensuring that software developed and tested on RHEL can seamlessly run on Rocky Linux without modifications.
-The project is a community-driven endeavor, similar to its predecessor CentOS, with the objective of providing a free and open-source alternative for users seeking RHEL compatibility.
+The project is a community-driven endeavor, similar to its predecessor CentOS, with the objective of providing a free and open-source alternative for users seeking RHEL compatibility.</ls>
-Rocky Linux serves various use cases, particularly in server environments, data centers, and cloud settings where compatibility with RHEL is a priority.
+<ls>Rocky Linux serves various use cases, particularly in server environments, data centers, and cloud settings where compatibility with RHEL is a priority.
 It caters to users who were accustomed to CentOS but sought a free and community-supported alternative after changes in CentOS development.
 The project was founded by Gregory Kurtzer, the original creator of CentOS, and operates under the governance of the Rocky Enterprise Software Foundation.
-As Rocky Linux gains momentum, it stands as a testament to the resilience and adaptability of the open-source community in responding to the evolving needs of users in the Linux ecosystem.
+As Rocky Linux gains momentum, it stands as a testament to the resilience and adaptability of the open-source community in responding to the evolving needs of users in the Linux ecosystem.</ls>
-The choice of operating system and the basic differences between Rocky and Debian?
+<ls>The choice of operating system and the basic differences between Rocky and Debian?</ls>
-The choice of operating system:
+<h1>The choice of operating system:</h1>
-The choice between Debian and Rocky Linux, like any other Linux distribution, depends on various factors and the specific needs of the user or organization.
+<ls>The choice between Debian and Rocky Linux, like any other Linux distribution, depends on various factors and the specific needs of the user or organization.
 Both Debian and Rocky Linux are reputable Linux distributions, but they have some key differences that might influence the decision-making process.
-Here are a few considerations:
+Here are a few considerations:</ls>
-Stability and Long-Term Support (LTS):
+<h2>Stability and Long-Term Support (LTS):</h2>
-Debian is known for its emphasis on stability.
+<ls>Debian is known for its emphasis on stability.
 It has a well-established release cycle and a robust testing process.
-Debian's Stable release is particularly favored for production environments that require reliability and long-term support.
+Debian's Stable release is particularly favored for production environments that require reliability and long-term support.</ls>
-Rocky Linux aims to provide a stable and free alternative to CentOS, particularly as CentOS shifted its focus with the introduction of CentOS Stream.
-Rocky Linux is designed to be a downstream, community-supported rebuild of Red Hat Enterprise Linux (RHEL), offering a stable and predictable environment.
+<ls>Rocky Linux aims to provide a stable and free alternative to CentOS, particularly as CentOS shifted its focus with the introduction of CentOS Stream.
+Rocky Linux is designed to be a downstream, community-supported rebuild of Red Hat Enterprise Linux (RHEL), offering a stable and predictable environment.</ls>
-Community and Development Model:
+<h2>Community and Development Model:</h2>
-Debian has a large and diverse community of developers and users.
-It follows a community-driven development model, and releases go through extensive testing in different environments.
+<ls>Debian has a large and diverse community of developers and users.
+It follows a community-driven development model, and releases go through extensive testing in different environments.</ls>
-Rocky Linux, while also community-driven, is closely aligned with the goal of providing a free, open-source alternative to RHEL.
-It has gained attention in the wake of changes to CentOS, attracting users looking for a CentOS replacement.
+<ls>Rocky Linux, while also community-driven, is closely aligned with the goal of providing a free, open-source alternative to RHEL.
+It has gained attention in the wake of changes to CentOS, attracting users looking for a CentOS replacement.</ls>
-Package Management:
+<h2>Package Management:</h2>
-Both Debian and Rocky Linux use package management systems, but they differ in the package formats.
-Debian uses the Debian Package Management (dpkg) system with Advanced Package Tool (APT), while Rocky Linux uses the Red Hat Package Manager (RPM) with Yum (Yellowdog Updater, Modified).
+<ls>Both Debian and Rocky Linux use package management systems, but they differ in the package formats.
+Debian uses the Debian Package Management (dpkg) system with Advanced Package Tool (APT), while Rocky Linux uses the Red Hat Package Manager (RPM) with Yum (Yellowdog Updater, Modified).</ls>
-The choice of package management might depend on user preference or existing infrastructure.
+<ls>The choice of package management might depend on user preference or existing infrastructure.</ls>
-Enterprise Support and Ecosystem:
+<h2>Enterprise Support and Ecosystem:</h2>
-Debian is often chosen for its stability and long-term support but may not have the same level of commercial support as distributions directly tied to enterprise vendors.
+<ls>Debian is often chosen for its stability and long-term support but may not have the same level of commercial support as distributions directly tied to enterprise vendors.</ls>
-Rocky Linux aims to fill the void left by the changes to CentOS and offers support options for those who require commercial support.
+<ls>Rocky Linux aims to fill the void left by the changes to CentOS and offers support options for those who require commercial support.</ls>
-Differences between Rocky and Debian:
+<h1>Differences between Rocky and Debian:</h1>
-Development Model:
+<h2>Development Model:</h2>
-Debian: Debian follows a community-driven development model.
+<ls>Debian: Debian follows a community-driven development model.
 It has a large and diverse community of developers who contribute to its packages and development.
-Debian's releases go through extensive testing in different environments.
+Debian's releases go through extensive testing in different environments.</ls>
-Rocky Linux: Rocky Linux is also community-driven but was initiated with a specific goal in mind—to provide a downstream, community-supported rebuild of Red Hat Enterprise Linux (RHEL).
-It emerged as a response to changes in the CentOS project.
+<ls>Rocky Linux: Rocky Linux is also community-driven but was initiated with a specific goal in mind—to provide a downstream, community-supported rebuild of Red Hat Enterprise Linux (RHEL).
+It emerged as a response to changes in the CentOS project.</ls>
-Release Cycle and Stability:
+<h2>Release Cycle and Stability:</h2>
 Debian: Debian has a well-established release cycle that emphasizes stability.
 It offers different releases, including Stable, Testing, and Unstable.
 The Stable release is particularly favored for production environments due to its emphasis on reliability and long-term support.
 Rocky Linux: Rocky Linux aims to provide a stable and predictable environment.
 It positions itself as a replacement for CentOS, particularly CentOS Linux, which underwent changes with the introduction of CentOS Stream.
-Package Management:
+<h2>Package Management:</h2>
 Debian: Debian uses the Debian Package Management (dpkg) system along with Advanced Package Tool (APT) for package management.
 APT is known for its ease of use and dependency resolution capabilities.
 Rocky Linux: Rocky Linux uses the Red Hat Package Manager (RPM) system along with Yum (Yellowdog Updater, Modified) for package management.
 This is the same package management system used by Red Hat Enterprise Linux.
-Community and Ecosystem:
+<h2>Community and Ecosystem:</h2>
 Debian: Debian has a long history and a large, well-established community.
 It is known for its extensive package repository and wide range of supported architectures.
 Rocky Linux: Rocky Linux is relatively newer but gained attention as a CentOS replacement.
 It attracts users who were looking for a community-supported alternative to RHEL.
-Goals and Focus:
+<h2>Goals and Focus:</h2>
 Debian: Debian aims to be a universal operating system that is free and open source.
 It prioritizes stability and supports a wide range of use cases and architectures.
 Rocky Linux: Rocky Linux focuses on providing a free, open-source alternative to RHEL, with the goal of offering a stable and predictable platform for enterprise users.
-What is apt and aptitude?
+<h1>What is apt and aptitude?</h1>
 APT (Advanced Package Tool):
 APT, or Advanced Package Tool, is a powerful package management system used in Debian-based Linux distributions, including Debian itself, Ubuntu, and derivatives.
 It is a set of tools that automate the process of installing, updating, upgrading, and removing software packages on a Linux system.
 APT simplifies package management tasks and resolves dependencies, ensuring that software installations and updates are handled efficiently.
 Some common APT commands include: